SeaSharpe/RequirementAnalysis/User Stories.md

 As a Member, I can set my platform preferences from my profile.

-As a Member, I can set my shipping address from my profile.
+As a Member, I can set/edit/delete my shipping address from my profile.

 As a Member, I can change my password from my profile.

 As a Member, I can add to and remove games from my wishlist.

+As a Member, I can register a credit card.

 #####	Events Stories